-The Workforce Development Board (WDB) welcomes Wade Matthews to the team on Monday, May 27th.
+The Workforce Development Board (WDB) welcomes Camila Duarte to the team on Monday, August 10th as Project Coordinator.

-Workforce Development Board is a not-for-profit organization that is leading the Local Employment Planning Council pilot project for Northumberland, Peterborough, Kawartha Lakes & Haliburton.
-Founded in 1996, WDB is funded by the Ontario Ministry of Training, Colleges and Universities to provide labour market information, coordinate employment and training services, and engage employer communities.
-The LEPC initiative provides expanded resources for co-ordinating integrated planning and initiatives, as well as helping employers, workers and job-seekers to make informed training and career decisions.
+Workforce Development Board is a not-for-profit organization serving Peterborough, Northumberland, Kawartha Lakes and Haliburton.
+Founded in 1996, WDB is funded by the Ontario Ministry of Labour, Training and Skills Development to provide labour market information, coordinate employment and training services, and engage employer communities.

 For more information, visit wdb.ca or call 705-749-3250 (toll-free 1-800-340-0111).